cuvner/langchain_webapp_restaurant_generator/README.md

 pip install -r requirements.txt

-Usage
+### Usage

 Running the App

 Set your OpenAI API key in a .env file:

-    plaintext

     OPENAI_API_KEY=your_openai_api_key

 Run the Streamlit app:

     streamlit run restaurant_generator.py

 Open your browser and go to http://localhost:8501.

 ### Project Structure

-    restaurant_generator.py: The Streamlit app code.
-    langchain_helper.py: Contains the functions and chains for generating restaurant names and menus. requirements.txt: Lists the Python dependencies.
+restaurant_generator.py: The Streamlit app code. langchain_helper.py: Contains the functions and chains for generating restaurant names and menus. requirements.txt: Lists the Python dependencies.
 .env: Contains the OpenAI API key (not included in the repository).

 ### Resources